discord-gophers/goapi-gen/README.md

 - `x-go-middlewares`: specifies a list of tagged middlewares.
 These can be specific middlewares that are operation-specific, as well as path-specific.
 This is very useful when you want to give a specific routes middleware, but not to all operations.
 The middleware are always called in the order of definition.
-If the tagged middleware is not defined, it will be silently skipped.
+If the tagged middleware is not defined, panic will be called while calling `Handler`.

     ```yaml
     /pets: